nanobowers/py2cr/README.md

 ## Status

+This is project is and will continue to be incomplete because
++ transpiling is hard
++ the surface area of Python is extremely large
++ not all Python things have a simple/good mapping into Crystal

+The goal is to cover common cases and reduce the additional work to create a minimum-viable-program.

-This is incomplete and many of the tests brought forward from py2rb do not pass.
+Many of the tests brought forward from py2rb do not pass.
 Some of them may never pass as-is due to significant language / compilation differences (even moreso than Python vs. Ruby)

-To some extent, it will always be incomplete.
-The goal is to cover common cases and reduce the additional work to minimum-viable-program.

-Numpy tests have been disabled from the default testsuite, but about 1/3rd of them are operational and can be run with `./run_tests.py numpy`
+Some numpy tests have recently been re-enabled with recent support for transpiliing to `num.cr`.
+Numpy related tests can be run with `./run_tests.py numpy`

 Additional tests have been imported from [py2many](https://github.com/adsharma/py2many).
 Many of these do not operate (known to fail), but some have been used to enhance coverage of py2cr. :tada:  Run these with `./run_tests.py py2many`